Malassu/full-stack-books/README.md

 # Full Stack Books
-Manage a collection of books
+Manage a collection of books.
+Application uses React on the frontend and Python Flask with Postgres DB on the backend.

 ## Running the application
 1. Execution requires: Docker and Docker Compose